umd-lib/orcid-portal/README.md

 Rails application for associating ORCID identifiers to university members.

+*This application is no longer being maintained and will be archived.*

 ## Introduction

 This application enables a UMD student/staff/faculty member to associate